twbs/bootstrap/site/content/docs/4.3/migration.md

 ### Pagination

-- Pagination links now have customizable `margin-left` and dynamic rounded when separating the links from one another.
+- Pagination links now have customizable `margin-left` that are dynamically rounded on all corners when separated from one another.

 ### Popovers